MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/prelude.md

 \end{equation}
 where $\sigma$ is a Pauli operator, $\phi$ is an angle, and where $\exp$ represents the matrix exponential.
 It has signature `((Pauli, Double, Qubit) => Unit is Adj + Ctl)`, where the first two parts of the input represent the classical arguments $\sigma$ and $\phi$ needed to specify the unitary operator $R(\sigma, \phi)$.
-We can partially apply $\sigma$ and $\phi$ to obtain an operation whose type is that of a single-qubit unitary.
+You can partially apply $\sigma$ and $\phi$ to obtain an operation whose type is that of a single-qubit unitary.
 For example, `R(PauliZ, PI() / 4, _)` has type `(Qubit => Unit is Adj + Ctl)`.

 > [!NOTE]